 If you think your cat has any of these symptoms or is at risk of FIV, it’s time to visit your vet.
 There are several tests your vet may do.

 First, the vet will take a blood sample from your cat.
-This is to look at the number of antibodies in their blood and determine what their condition is.
+This is to look at antibodies in their blood and determine what their condition is.
+Most of the in-house tests are qualitative, not quantitative.
+So they will tell you if antibodies are present, not how many.

 A cat’s immune system will develop antibodies against FIV.
 These antibodies are detected during the testing process.
 These tests aren’t always 100 % accurate, so you can expect a follow-up test.